apache/shardingsphere/docs/document/content/features/sharding/use-norms/sql.en.md

 weight = 1
 +++

-Since the SQL syntax is flexible and complex and distributed databases and stand-alone databases do not have identical query sceanrios, SQLs incompatible with stand-alone databases are hard to avoid.
+Since the SQL syntax is flexible and complex and distributed databases and stand-alone databases do not have identical query scenarios, SQLs incompatible with stand-alone databases are hard to avoid.

 This document has listed identified supported SQL types and unsupported SQL types, trying to avoid traps for users.